MicrosoftDocs/Contribute/Contribute/architecture-center/aac-contribute.md

 ### Process

 **Setup**.
-Steps to follow to set up your GitHub account and browser for editing:
+Steps you must follow to set up your GitHub account and browser for editing:

 1. Set up your GitHub account.
 See [GitHub account setup](/contribute/get-started-setup-github).